User Guide

 Displays the detailed results of a specific past quiz attempt.
 In the performance interface, a red option represents an incorrect answer and a green option indicates a correct answer.

-For example, in the image displayed below, the correct answer to the first question is true
+For example, in the image displayed below, the correct answer to the first question is true, and the first question

 was correctly answered by the user.
 On the other hand, the correct answer to the second question is 25, which is